In this article we look at Cart Abandonment SMS remarketing, with some examples and stats from brand campaigns.

-For example, we worked with Firefly, a subsidiary of Malaysian Airlines, on an SMS remarketing campaign.We even won an award for this campaign.
+For example, we worked with Firefly, a subsidiary of Malaysian Airlines, on a Cart Abandonment SMS campaign.We even won an award for this campaign.

 Firefly was looking for a more immediate way of communicating with visitors who abandonment flight bookings.
 In some cases, flights abandoned were due to leave within days, so speed of response was a key factor.

 Firefly saw its first recovered sale from only the fourth SMS message sent out, and after six weeks SaleCycle had sent approximately 8,000 remarketing SMS messages achieving a click-through rate of 15%.

 The conversion rate (from send) was an impressive 4.5%, much higher than overall conversion rates for the travel sector.